 Scientific calculators are also quite affordable and fall under the permitted calculators according to the ACT guidelines.
-Although most of the functions in the scientific calculators are not relevant for the ACT exams, you can still take advantage of a few extra functions as compared to the four-function calculators.
+Although most of the functions in the scientific calculators are irrelevant to the ACT exams, you can still take advantage of a few extra functions compared to the four-function calculators.

-However, if your calculator includes CAS, it will be prohibited for the ACT test.
-You must make sure that you are purchasing the right calculator available.
+However, if your calculator includes CAS, it will be prohibited for the ACT.
+Therefore, you must ensure you are purchasing the right calculator.

 - Graphic Calculators

-Graphic calculators of the older versions are allowed for the ACT test.
-Graphic calculators that consist of the CAS are strictly prohibited unless you remove them.
+Graphic calculators of the older versions are allowed for the ACT.
+For example, graphic calculators that contain the CAS are strictly prohibited unless you remove them.

-The calculators that are prohibited are already mentioned in the article; make it a point to check out the list before you buy the graphic calculator for your ACT test.
+The prohibited calculators are already mentioned in the article; make it a point to check out the list before you buy the graphic calculator for your ACT.